thogiti/thogiti.github.io/_posts/2024-05-28-Sealed-Bids-in-Ethereum-PBS-Impact-on-Proposer-Builder-Dynamics.md

 ### Implications for Proposer Revenue Maximization

 - **SPSBA's Potential Advantage**: Despite the generally similar performance in terms of average revenue across both auction types, SPSBA's tendency to generate a higher variance in bids could be advantageous for the proposer in scenarios where bidders have high valuations of the block.
-Since SPSBA encourages bidders to bid their true valuation, it may occasionally lead to significantly higher payments than FPSBA, where bidders might underbid due to the fear of the winner's curse.
+Since SPSBA encourages bidders to bid their true valuation, it may occasionally lead to significantly higher payments than FPSBA, where bidders might underbid of their true valuations.

 - **Strategic Considerations for Bidders**: The analysis shows that bidders in SPSBA are more likely to bid aggressively, which could lead to occasional spikes in proposer revenue, especially under the chi-squared distribution.
 In contrast, FPSBA bidders might employ bid shading to mitigate the risk of overpaying, leading to more consistent but potentially lower payments to the proposer.